Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_fallback/README.md

 ## Running the Design

-For Fallback, we will be corrupting the first binary file and boot the system automatically using the next valid binary file.
+For Fallback, corrupt the first binary file and boot the system automatically using the next valid binary file.

 Without corrupting the first binary file, the system gets booted from boot.bin as follows:

 ![Good Image](Figures/qspi_good_image.PNG)

-To corrupt the boot.bin file, we will use a hex editor and edit the SYNC word as follows:
+To corrupt the boot.bin file, use a hex editor and edit the SYNC word as follows:
 ```
 Original: 665599aa
 Corrupted: 6655aaaa